• Skip to main content

 There are two choices (applicable to both owning your raft or renting one):

-• reservation cost is $20 (includes six people plus one shuttle service for one person for $15 to retrieve the vehicle from Pembina River Tubing and go back to Pembina Provincial Park Day Use area to pick everyone up in your vehicle)
+• The reservation cost is $20 (includes six people plus one shuttle service for one person for $15 to retrieve the vehicle from Pembina River Tubing and go back to Pembina Provincial Park Day Use area to pick everyone up in your car)

-• Adding shuttle service for more people is possible once arrived at Pembina River Tubing
+• Adding shuttle service for more people is possible once we arrive at Pembina River Tubing

 • They take debit, Visa and Mastercard

-• can only be done two weeks in advance from the date you want to raft
+• It can only be done two weeks in advance of the date you want to raft

 • free

-• there could be long wait lines to rent a tube/equipment (group reservations get priority) or if you have your own raft, you’ll need to sign a waiver stating that Pembina River Tubing isn’t liable
+• There could be long wait lines to rent a tube or equipment (group reservations get priority).
+If you have your raft, you’ll need to sign a waiver stating that Pembina River Tubing isn’t liable.

 Renting a Tube and Equipment

-These are the costs of tubes depending on what size you’d like.
+These are the costs of tubes, depending on the size you’d like.
 The prices differ from child to adult as well.
-Pembina River Tubing has the details on their site.
-If you have a group reservation, it includes the shuttle service for one person, the cost for the tube will be less.
+Pembina River Tubing has the details on its site.
+If you have a group reservation that includes the shuttle service for one person, the cost for the tube will be less.

 Tube Size Different Tube Sizes